GryBsh/NabuNetSim/README.md

 ### Windows

 On Windows, you need to enable Developer Mode OR `nss.exe` needs to run as an administrator.
 Once upon a time Microsoft decided this was necessary to use symlinks.
+Use the `start.cmd` file to launch NNS, and it take care of it.

 ### Configuration